klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/subbridge.md

 # Namespace subbridge

-The namespace `subbridge` provides APIs for SCNs of the service chain.
+The namespace `subbridge` provides functions related to Service Chain.
+To use functions in this namespace, the option `subbridge` should be enabled in the SEN connected to the service chain.

 ## subbridge_nodeInfo